August 09, 2022

 The good news is that most skin cancers are preventable.
 In order to understand and learn how to deal with it, let’s go back to the basics.

 Skin cancer is caused by the irregular growth of cells in the outermost layer of the skin called the epidermis.
 Excessive exposure to the sun, including UV rays, leads to DNA damage in the skin cells.
 Thtriggers mutations, causing irregular and unusual types of cell growth.
-These mutations cause the skin cells to proliferate quickly and develop cancerous tumors.
+These mutations cause the cells to proliferate quickly and develop cancerous tumors.

 A particular type of skin cancer is determined on the basis of where cancer originates.
 The different types of skin cancer are listed below:

 Basal cells, which are skin cells that replace older ones in the lowest layer of the epidermis, are where basal cell carcinoma starts.
-This kind of skin cancer typically appears on the surface of the skin.
+This kind of cancer typically appears on the surface of the skin.

 The middle and outer layers of the skin are made up of squamous cells, which are where squamous cell carcinoma of the skin usually originates.

 It can take up to 20 years for skin cancer to manifest.
-You should be concerned about skin cancer even if your sunbathing days are in the past.
+You should be concerned about this cancer even if your sunbathing days are in the past.
 Here are four ways in which skin cancer can be prevented:

 The best way to prevent skin cancer is to always protect yourself against the sun’s rays and harmful UV radiation.
 Follow these steps when applying sunscreen: